weeblrpress/clearstatus/README.md

 Just click that link and view your status page: it has some sample issues.
 You can start customizing it now (see below)

-> From this point all customization or content update will be done using your GitLab or GitHub account.
+> From this point all customization or content update can be done using your GitLab or GitHub account.
+You can also setup Netlify CMS to customize your status page with a simple online interface.
+Setting up Netlify CMS is simple and is described below.

 ### Create a Clearstatus status page on Netlify using GITHUB